Audi A7

-The Audi A7 is an executive luxury five-door liftback coupé produced by Audi since 2010.
-Also available as a three-box, four-door saloon in China since 2021, it features a sloping roofline with a steeply raked rear window and integrated boot lid (forming the so-called "Sportback"), and four frameless doors.
+The Audi A7 is an executive five-door liftback produced by Audi since 2010.
+The coupé variant of the Audi A6 saloon/estate, the Audi A7 features a sloping roofline with a steeply raked rear window and integrated boot lid (forming the Sportback), and four frameless doors.
+A sport version called the S7 has been made since 2012, and a high-performance model called the RS 7 has been in production since 2013.
+An extended-wheelbase three-box, four-door saloon derivative called the A7L has been produced in China since 2021.

 Audi Sportback concept (2009)

 The Audi Sportback concept is a concept vehicle powered by a 3.0-litre V6 TDI clean diesel engine rated at 225 PS and 550 Nm of torque.
 It features a 7-speed S tronic transmission, quattro permanent all-wheel-drive system, five-link front suspension, continuous damping control shock absorbers, electromechanical steering, ceramic brake discs (380 mm front and 356 mm rear), front 6-piston monobloc aluminium brake calipers, rear floating-caliper brakes and 21-inch wheels.

-The vehicle was unveiled at the 2009 Detroit Auto Show, and it also previews the facelifted 2015 A7 Sportback.
+A preview of the facelifted 2015 A7 Sportback, the vehicle was unveiled at the 2009 Detroit Auto Show.

-First generation (Type 4G8; 2010–2018)
+First generation (Type 4G8; 2010)

 Initial release

-The A7 is in essence, a four-door fastback version of the C7-series Audi A6, based on the Volkswagen Group MLB platform.
+The A7 is in essence a four-door fastback version of the C7-series Audi A6, based on the Volkswagen Group MLB platform.
 The A7 was released before the more conventional A6 saloon/estate.
 Both cars share the same core structure, drivetrain, chassis, dashboard and interior, whilst the A7 has its own unique exterior panelwork.
 It also differs from the A6 in that it uses aluminium for much of its front body structure.
 The A7 was also the first fastback to appear within the Audi C-platform series since the Avant version of the C2 Audi 100, which was discontinued in 1982.

-The vehicle was unveiled in Pinakothek der Moderne art museum in Munich on 26 July 2010, and later at the 2010 Paris Motor Show, 2011 New York Auto Show, Wörthersee Tour 2011 (in Misano Red).
+The vehicle was unveiled in Pinakothek der Moderne art museum in Munich on 26 July 2010, and later at the 2010 Paris Motor Show, 2011 New York Auto Show, and Wörthersee Tour 2011 (in Misano Red).

-The vehicles went on sale in fall 2010.
+The vehicles went on sale in autumn 2010.
 Early models include 2.8 FSI (204 PS) with multitronic, 3.0 TFSI quattro (300 PS) with seven-speed S tronic, 3.0 TDI quattro (245 PS) with seven-speed S tronic; followed by 3.0 TDI (204 PS) with multitronic.

 The 2011 model year A7 introduces FlexRay high speed databus that controls all the driver assistance systems from the A8, but it adds head-up display and active lane assist.
 Full LED headlamps with Automatic high beam switching or Audi adaptive light (Xenon) with variable headlight range control.
 US models went on sale 2012 model year vehicles.
 Early models include 3.0 TFSI quattro (310 PS) with an 8-speed automatic transmission.